ChangsenJiang/BIOL8706_project/Week6_Progress_update.md

 In ModelFinder, it takes **1h : 31m to run with 75 thread**.

-But in MixtureFinder using **128 threads**, up to now, only 100 loci analysis have taken more than 6 hours and it haven't finish yet, so it is **superslow**...
+However, in MixtureFinder, using **128 threads**, the analysis of just 100 loci has already taken over 6 hours and still hasn’t finished, **so it is extremely slow...**

 ## 4. Several things haven't done:

-1: Using `treespace` to visulize the 4255 gene trees around the estimated species tree.
+1: Using `treespace` to visulize the **4255 gene trees around the estimated species tree.** Since my tree results are unrooted, I used the "RF” method rather than the default

 > [!NOTE]
-> Problem2 However, the Modelfinder failed when running in server due to the resource error, I have checked top and the thread and memory didn't run out, and I have also tried to decrease the threads used in command, but the below error still exists
+> Problem2： I tried the following code to visulise, but too many tree points makes the plot noisy, and when I try to edit the plot, R studio always crashed...(Maybe due to too many trees)

 ```
 species_tree <- read.tree("astral_4255species_mix_mfp.tree")